 Some are best taken hot while others are best taken cold.
 That’s why, just as surely as you’ll need to eat and drink, you’ll need something to transport and store that food and drinks in.
 You’ll need a cooler.

 That’s what this article is about.
 We made an effort to curate a list of the best coolers for travel based on category.
-There are soft coolers for those who like to travel light, such as backpackers, bikers, short distance travellers, and so on.
+There are soft coolers for those who like to travel light, such as backpackers, bikers, short-distance travelers, and so on.
 We also compiled a list of plugin coolers for those who travel long distances in RVs and boats and stuff like that and need a long-lasting cooling option.

-We also compiled a list of ice chests for all kinds of travellers.
+We also compiled a list of ice chests for all kinds of travelers.
 We looked hard at the features of each cooler model before putting it on our list.
-What we want to do is make your travelling a lot easier and more fun.
+What we want to do is make your traveling a lot easier and more fun.
 That’s why we only went for the coolers that make this possible.
 And now, without further ado, here we go!

 These coolers are for those who don’t have very demanding cooler needs.
 Perhaps all you’re seeking to do is go to the mountain range in your area to hike for a day.
 Perhaps you just want to visit a nature trail at your local park.
 Maybe you’re a backpacker traveling across the nation, and you won’t be on the open road for too many hours at a time, often stopping at motels and AirBnBs now and then.